Preparing for Your Interview with Targeted Provision

 We’re passionate about supporting the most vulnerable young people in education, and we’re always excited to connect with tutors who share that commitment.
-If you’ve secured an interview, whether with us or another organisation, congratulations!
-To help you prepare and make a strong impression, we’ve created this guide highlighting key areas to reflect on.
+If you've secured an interview with us, congratulations!

 1. Reflect on Your Approach to Working with Vulnerable Young People